Before I begin, you must know this: I am a cleanskin. Not only is my body devoid of ink, but until recently I had an aversion to tattoos.

-That was the genesis of my new novel, which I’m hoping will be out later in 2016.
+That was the genesis of ‘The Scarlet Key’ which was published in October 2016.

-To write convincingly about tattoos, I had to do some research.
-Not about to become a guinea pig for my craft, I began with a search of the internet.
+To write convincingly about tattoos, I needed to do some research.
+Not prepared to be a guinea pig for my craft, I began with a search of the internet.
 That’s when I stumbled on the traditional Japanese art of full body suit tattoos, using beautiful old designs that you often see as woodcuts.
 I was hooked.

 Take a look at Beneath the Wave of Kanagawa shown above, a famous woodcut by Katsushika Hokusai (1760-1849), whose work has become a standard tattoo style for water.
 Beautiful, isn’t it?